magneticio/vamp.io/content/documentation/api/api-reference.md

 title: API Reference
 ---

 This page gives full details of all available API calls.
-See [using the Vamp API](/documentation/api/using-the-api) for details on pagination, json and yaml content types and effective use of the API
+See [using the Vamp API](/documentation/api/using-the-api) for details on pagination, json and yaml content types and effective use of the API.

 ## Blueprints